-How to get started: Shopify’s free webinar “How to Start a Profitable Dropshipping Store webinar is an excellent resource for getting started, as it teaches you a blueprint for building a profitable dropshipping business, including where to source the best-selling products and more.
+How to get started: Shopify’s free webinar “How to Start a Profitable Dropshipping Store” is an excellent resource for getting started, as it teaches you a blueprint for building a profitable dropshipping business, including where to source the best-selling products and more.

 Editors help improve the quality of writing by cutting unnecessary words, altering sentence structure, and ensuring a consistent tone of voice, among other tasks.
 Proofreading (covered later in this article) is a surface-level check for technical errors.

-Pros and cons: As an editor, you can express your creativity without creating an original piece of writing.
+As an editor, you can express your creativity without creating an original piece of writing.
 Helping a writer improve their work can be satisfying, too.

 How much you can earn: Freelance editors make about $20 per hour, on average.
 Editing scientific and technical material tends to pay more than books, newspapers and similar media.

-Focus groups are demographically diverse groups of consumers that participate in in-person or online guided discussions about products or brands for market research.
+Focus groups are demographically diverse groups of consumers who participate in in-person or online guided discussions about products or brands for market research.
 They’re like deep-dive versions of paid online surveys.

 In focus groups, you’ll interact with other participants as well as the person guiding the discussion to share your ideas and perceptions of the product or brand in question.

-But the time required is a considerable drawback; focus groups usually last 60 to 90 minutes.
+Focus groups usually last 60 to 90 minutes.
 In-person focus groups involve travel time, as well.

 How much you can earn: Focus groups have a wide range of payouts, from $50 to $150 or more depending on the company and discussion length.
-More specialized focus groups — such as those that target professionals — pay hundreds more.
+More specialized focus groups — such as those that target professionals — pay more.